patrickstar8166/ICS4U0-ISP/README.txt

 is pressed the slides move to the previous instruction slides.
 An exit button will be at the end to return to the main menu.

 Level 1 (Learning):
-Main Goal: Provide information about foraging plants and whihc ones are safe and dangerous
+Main Goal: Provide information about foraging plants and which ones are safe and dangerous
 Controls: Only mouse clicking to change the information displayed on the screen to the one after or the one before.
 Information is automatically displayed on the screen after a click.
 The option of Next will be displayed on the last plant, this will move the user to the next level and can be selected with a mouse click.